School-Semester-Summaries/AI-semester-4/Individual Projects/Brawlhalla Legend Classification/README.md

 like a safe move.
 School was already using a machine learning algorithm (Support Vector Machines) in their pokemon-classification.
 But to expand the application, I tried out a different machine learning algorithm as well (Neirest Neighbours)

+I worked on this project after my semester as well.
+So for less of a school version of everything you can visit this repository -> [BLC Repo](https://github.com/CrossyChainsaw/Brawlhalla-Legend-Classification)